 These three lists of topics listed above are defined by a tag in the YAML configuration file, which defines a YAML vector ([]).
 This vector contains the list of topics for each filtering rule.
-Each Topic is determined by its entries name, type and keyed, with only the first one being mandatory.
+Each Topic is determined by its entries name and type, with only the first one being mandatory.